ImranR98/Backdraft/README.md

 Code execution begins in `main.ts`.
 This file to prepares the server, connects to the DB, and starts the server.

 Implementing new functionality in the application usually involves creating the relevant models, then implementing a controller or some functions in an existing controller, then adding the necessary routes, then finally making sure the routes are imported in `connection.ts`.
+Appropriate tests should also be written before or after this.

 ------